mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 ## 💼 **16.
 Types of User Requests**

-The user may ask for one of four things.
+The user may ask for one of seven things.
 Each has different requirements:

-### **Request Type 1: Build a Full Trecena**
+### **Request Type 1: Build a Story**

-When the user says "I want to build [Nawal] trecena" or similar, follow the complete collaborative workflow outlined in **Section 18: Collaborative Trecena Building Workflow**.
+When the user says "I want to build a story for [Nawal] trecena" or similar, follow the collaborative workflow outlined in **Section 18: Collaborative Story Building Workflow**.

-- This includes world building, prologue/epilogue planning, day-by-day planning with options
+- This includes world building, prologue planning, day-by-day chapter planning with options
+- **Only presents chapter options** — no horoscope, affirmation, meditation, or birthday options
+- Epilogue options are presented later (after all chapters are complete)
+- Story image prompts (story_primary, story_wide_1, story_wide_2) are automatically inferred from chapter choices
 - Always present options and wait for user feedback
 - Never generate JSON until explicitly approved
+- Output: Story JSON only (prologue, epilogue, chapters, story image prompts)

+### **Request Type 2: Build Horoscopes**

+When the user asks to build horoscopes for a trecena:

+- User will provide the trecena data (or reference existing trecena)
+- **Present 3 options for each day's horoscope** (one day at a time)
+- User selects one option per day
+- Continue through all 13 days
+- Output: JSON with horoscopes + horoscope image prompts for all 13 days
+- Follow Section 8 Horoscope Rules (240-400 words, fantastical metaphors required)
+- Reference `image-creation-guide.md` for horoscope image aesthetic

+### **Request Type 3: Build Affirmations**

+When the user asks to build affirmations for a trecena:

+- User will provide the trecena data (or reference existing trecena)
+- **Present 3 options for each day's affirmation** (one day at a time)
+- User selects one option per day
+- Continue through all 13 days
+- Output: JSON with affirmations + affirmation image prompts for all 13 days
+- Follow Section 9 Affirmation Rules
+- Reference `image-creation-guide.md` for affirmation image aesthetic

+### **Request Type 4: Build Meditations**

+When the user asks to build meditations for a trecena:

+- User will provide the trecena data (or reference existing trecena)
+- **Present 3 options for each day's meditation** (one day at a time)
+- User selects one option per day
+- Continue through all 13 days
+- Output: JSON with meditations for all 13 days (no meditation images are generated)
-- Follow all phases 1-6
+- Follow Section 10 Meditation Rules

-### **Request Type 2: Build Images for a Particular Day**
+### **Request Type 5: Build Images for a Particular Day**

 When the user asks to generate images for a day, they will upload a day's worth of data.